 2. Point 1 directly influences how you prepare yourself

 Animation is a mega-godzilla-large discipline that involves storytelling, acting, design etc. and to the other end of the spectrum where you’re tweaking light samples to optimise your 3D renders.
-It’s extremely difficult to be an expert at everything, but you definitely can be an expert at a few of the sub-disciplines, especially when they are related.
+It’s extremely difficult to be an expert at everything, but you definitely can be an expert at a few of the sub-disciplines, especially closely-related skills.

 As of the time of writing, there’s a huge demand for 3D generalists for the Advertising scene because products and their features need to look great in order to sell them.
 So that’s great news for animators going into the realm of 3D production work.
 In the realm of the entertainment scene, there needs to be strong push in IP creation and hence very strong pre-production skills like concept design and storyboard is in demand.
 That said, there are significantly less job openings on the pre-production side simply because it takes more people to work in production.
 Also note that some studios understandably outsource the production work to be cost-effective, and there also studios who strive to keep production in-house.